Looters ransack Philadelphia businesses during 2nd night of unrest

 WATCH: Walter Wallace Jr. shooting: Philadelphia officer hit by vehicle during overnight unrest

 "Residents have my assurance that those questions will be fully addressed by the investigation.
-Everyone involved including the officers will be forever impacted by this tragedy," said Outlaw.
+Everyone involved including the officers will be forever impacted by this tragedy," said Philadelphia Police Commissioner Danielle Outlaw.

-Witnesses said Wallace Jr.'s mother was out on the street as well trying to calm her son down.
-The man's wife is pregnant and is scheduled to have labor induced in coming days, the lawyer, Shaka Johnson, told reporters from the steps of a family home.
-Wallace's father planned a statement later Tuesday, Johnson said.
+About 500 people had gathered at a West Philadelphia park Tuesday night and began marching peacefully through the neighborhood, chanting and demanding the names of the officers who opened fire.

+WATCH: Chopper 6 was over a peaceful protest in West Philadelphia on Tuesday night.

 WATCH: Looters hit several businesses in Philadelphia after officers fatally shoot Walter Wallace Jr.